 Focus and Scope

-Al-Sihah: The Public Health Science Journal focuses to attract, review, and publish high-quality original research that contributes to advancing public health science and using it as an important means to improve health quality worldwide.
+Al-Sihah: The Public Health Science Journal focuses to attract, reviewing, and publishing high-quality original research that contributes to advancing public health science and using it as an important means to improve health quality worldwide.

-This journal is committed to tackling the most pressing issues across all aspects of public health.
-We have a strong commitment to publish research articles that explore the topic from a broad array of academic disciplines, methodologies, and public health perspectives.
+This journal is committed to tackling the most pressing issues across all aspects of public health in emerging and developing countries according to International Monetary Fund.
+We have a strong commitment to publishing original research articles that explore the topic from a broad array of academic disciplines, methodologies, and public health perspectives.

 Al-Sihah: The Public Health Science receives manuscripts encompass a broad range of research scope in public health sciences such as: